 So you want to attempt the Japanese Language proficiency test starting at the N5.
 Don’t let anyone troll you that its the lowest level and you shouldn’t bother!
 Mastery of the N5 level as described on the official website is “The ability to understand some basic Japanese”.
 If you pass you should be able to read and understand typical expressions and sentences written in hiragana, katakana, and basic kanji and also be able to listen and comprehend conversations about topics regularly encountered in daily life and classroom situations.
 As requested by Heather on Youtube and a couple of people by Twitter I have prepared this post with a quick overview of some of the JLPT N5 tools I used to pass the exam.

-Genki 1 Textbook and its accompanying workbook is the first of the JLPT N5 tools I would like to highlight.
-Its the most recommended text for a reason and I got through about half the book beginning numbers to Te form of verbs before sitting the N5 a second time.
+Genki 1 Textbook and its accompanying workbook.
+It is the most recommended text for a reason and I got through about half the book beginning numbers to Te form of verbs before sitting the N5 a second time.
 I bought the workbook on Amazon and borrowed the text from my local library.

 Kana Dojo – an android app that is perfect for learning or refreshing Hiragana and Katakana (together called Kana) on the go.
 Learning Kana is one of the first things you should dedicate time to when starting to learn Japanese.
 I learned Kana many years ago but there are a few tricky characters that an app like this helps to keep fresh in your mind.